WanderingSpaceThinker/nonexistence/_posts/2021-07-26-The-cruel-necessity-of-evil.md

 Well, this is... *vague*.
 Plus, good and bad are highly subjective concepts with strong religious vibes.
 Discussing this feels like trying to grab... controversial fog or something.

-It seems that evil encompasses anti-social behaviors (lying, selfishness, hurting other people...) as well as some personal habits (vices) but let's just not dip in those waters and move on.
+It seems that evil encompasses antisocial behaviors (lying, selfishness, hurting other people...) as well as some personal habits (vices) but let's just not dip in those waters and move on.

 <ins>**Wars:**</ins>